Students

 I have an elderly guest who wants to attend the ceremony and requires family assistance.
 What arrangements are made for guests who require assistance from their friends or family?

 Guests who require mobility assistance may park in parking spots assigned for disabled.
 However, for events that have high traffic, these spaces may not be available.
 We suggest family or friends come early or drop off their guest close to the venue.
-There is reserved seating for disabled and one or two accompanying guests.
+There is reserved seating for those with accessibility needs and one or two accompanying guests.

 To Top